Login

 Ashby Cold, or Cold Ashby, is bounded on the East by Naseby parish, on the North by Welford, on the West by Winwick, and on the South by Thornby.
 It contains 2077 acres; its population in 1801 was 379; in 1831, 385; in 1841, 433; in 1851, 467; in 1861, 444; and in 1871, 402 souls.

-The ratable value of the parish is £3,074, and the gross estimated rental £3,605.
 It is called Essebi in Domesday Book, and, from its high and exposed situation, has since been called Cold Ashby.

 The quality of the soil is good, and chiefly of a loamy nature; there is some excellent grazing also corn land.
 The ground towards the South is undulating, and a valley commences close to the village, which winds along by Guilsborough towards Northampton.
-The principal proprietors of the soil are: Robert Blencowe (lord of the manor) George Buxton, Isaac E. Lovell, Samuel Walker, and theTrustees of Christ's Hospital ....The Village of Cold Ashby occupies a healthy situation on a tract of elevated ground stretching along the North-Western verges of the county, about eleven and a half miles North-North-West from Northampton, eleven North-East from Daventry, nine South-West from Market Harborough, and six from the Crick Station of the London and North-Western Railway.
+The principal proprietors of the soil are: Robert Blencowe (lord of the manor) George Buxton, Isaac E. Lovell, Samuel Walker and theTrustees of Christ's Hospital ....The Village of Cold Ashby occupies a healthy situation on a tract of elevated ground stretching along the North-Western verges of the county, about eleven and a half miles North-North-West from Northampton, eleven North-East from Daventry, nine South-West from Market Harborough, and six from the Crick Station of the London and North-Western Railway.

 There is a perennial spring of soft water in the village, which forms one of the sources of the river Nene, and flowing down the above valley meets with other streams, especially one rising in the village of Naseby, two and a half miles distant, and which is another of the chief sources of the Nene.

 The Church, dedicated to St. Denis, or St.Dionysius, is a small ancient edifice, supposed to be originally Norman, the remains of a Norman arch being discernible on the North side.
 It consists of a nave, chancel, and a low embattled tower, in which are three bells and a clock.
-One of the bells, which is very ancient, and is said to have been brought fromSulby Abbey, bears this inscription in Gothic capitals, MARIA VOCOR ANO DNI.
-MCCCXVII.The font is massive and very beautiful.
+One of the bells, which is very ancient, and is said to have been brought from Sulby Abbey, bears this inscription in Gothic capitals, MARIA VOCOR ANO DNI.
+MCCCXVII.
+The font is massive and very beautiful.
 The church was restored in 1840, under the direction of the late patron and incumbent, the Rev. William Mousley, M.A., who presented it with an organ.
 A handsomely bound set of books for the desk was presented at the same time by Joseph Faux, Esq.

-The living is a Vicarage in the deanery of Haddon, rated in the king’s books at £6, Os.5d., and now worth E280 per annum.
+The living is a Vicarage in the deanery of Haddon, rated in the king’s books at £6, Os.5d., and now worth £280 per annum.
 The Rev.Gregory Bateman, MA., the incumbent of this parish,is the author of 'Sacred Poems', etc. The glebe landconsists of 120 acres.
 The church land of the parish consists of six acres, producing a yearly rent of £21-10s., which is expended in the repairs of the church.

 Post Office - Wall Box.
 Cleared at 5.20pm ; letters via Welford.